 The collection arrangements have a number of distinct advantages.
 First, because the Census Bureau is able to use data from state government data systems, the response burden on local school system administrators is lessened.
 Second, the close relationship between local school systems and state departments of education minimizes any nonresponse.

 Financial data for school systems were summed to create state aggregates.
 Census Bureau staff reviewed the state aggregates for consistency with prior year information.
 The state aggregates were also compared with the financial data collected in the National Public Education Financial Survey by the NCES and state totals released by state education agencies.
 During the review of state aggregates, Census Bureau technical staff requested assistance from state officials and the NCES to resolve differences.
 Most of these differences involved the inclusion of state payments on behalf of local education agencies in state education agency and the NCES totals.
-The state education agencies and the NCES furnished information about these payments that enabled the Census Bureau to provide state source revenue and current spending categories shown in Tables 1 through 8 and 11 through 18 of the Census Bureau's annual report.
+The state education agencies and the NCES furnished information about these payments that enabled the Census Bureau to provide state source revenue and current spending categories shown in Tables 1 through 8, Tables 11 through 18, and Table 20 of the Census Bureau's annual report.